 People often debate what is or isn’t horror.
-Good horror taps into our deepest fears, but what makes horror scary is different for everyone.
+Good horror taps into our deepest fears, but what makes horror scary differs for everyone.

-Editor’s Note: We are so fortunate to have this special guest post from talented author David McCluskey, author of the intense psychological thriller/horror novel “Crack” (reviewed here on this site).
+EDITOR'S NOTEWe are fortunate to have this special guest post from talented author David McCluskey, author of the intense psychological thriller/horror novel “Crack” (reviewed here on this site).

 Now, it hasn’t really stood the test of time, but I still remember the start of it.
 It is almost a montage piece.
 We can see the fog slowly moving in towards the small coastal town in the USA.
 We know that the fog is menacing — basically because of the name of the film and because of the scary music that is playing.
 Then, we find out that we are listening to a radio station, and the DJ announces that it has just turned midnight…the witching hour.

 I remember wanting to go to the toilet at this point, but as the toilet was upstairs, I was far too scared to go.
 I remember waiting until someone had wanted a cup of tea before I left the room and zoomed up the stairs.
 If I remember rightly, I was far too scared to aim correctly, and I left a right mess all over the seat (probably too much information).

 But this stands out in my memory as one of the scariest moments in a film.
 There have been others, but they are few and far between.
 One such moment is the dream segment in An American Werewolf in London, where the hospital bed is in the forest.
 He goes over to it, and the patient in the bed is himself.
 Then he opens his eyes, and they are wolves’ eyes.
 Another memorable moment is the head coming underneath the boat in Jaws.
 These jump-scare moments got me at the time, but I always think back to The Fog.